NeikiDev/NeikiDev.github.io/tip-v2-build/docs/faq.md

 **4. I have a suggestion or an idea**

 :bulb: Ping me or use #create-ticket — I’m always open to feedback!
-You can also drop ideas in #suggestions .
+You can also drop ideas in #suggestions on the discord.

 ---